Logs¶

 AmiCenterTriggers¶

-User-created triggers that live in the center and are activated when executed.
+User-created triggers that live in the Center and are activated when executed.
 In the log files, they might look something like this:

 Where:

-: Number of errors thrown during the trigger.
+name: Trigger name assigned by use.count: How many times the trigger has run (cumulatively) by that point.millis: How long the trigger took in ms.errors: Number of errors thrown during the trigger.
 Typically occurs on AmiScript triggers due to a user error.

 AmiCenterStoredProcs¶

-Procedures stored in AMI, both created by the user and those from the center.
-Center procedures are listed first and prefaced by double underbars (__AMI_PROCEDURE
+Procedures stored in AMI, both created by the user and those from the Center.
+Center procedures are listed first and prefaced by double underbars (__AMI_PROCEDURE).

 Message format and meaning are as follows: